sabinemm/fabf/README.md

 ## Features

-The website has four pages: Main page called Index.html, About page, Pricing and Contact page.
-The index.html page features a smooth scroll option using JQuery for a back to top button.
+The website has four pages: Main page called Index, About page, Pricing and Contact page.
+By clicking on the arrow ^ from Font Awesome at the bottom of Index.html page it will take you to the top of the page using JQuery smooth scroll script.
+The Contact page features a map for the office from Google Maps

 ### Features Left to Implement

 In future I would like to make the forms functional.
-I would also add more detailed explanations for how the solar energy works and how it is implemented.
+I would also add more detailed explanations for how the solar energy works and how it is implemented in a separate page.

 ## Mockups

 I created the mockups in Photoshop.
 During development process I made some design changes, chose different icons and backgrounds.
-I also reduced the amout of pages, to keep the site cleaner.
+I also reduced the amout of navigation links, to keep the site cleaner.
 You can see the mockup for [Index page](https://i.imgur.com/a9KczB5.jpg), [About page](https://i.imgur.com/S2QfeQ9.jpg), [Contact](https://i.imgur.com/6AtEinV.jpg) and [Pricing page](https://i.imgur.com/9r5nAka.jpg)

 ## Testing